dudung/notes/content/posts/25/d/08-list-of-tasks.md

 ## tasks
-Following are tasks indicated as unfinished, which might be used as initial information for a daily note, a to-do list created daily, hat unfortunately has limitation of number of tasks every day.
+Following are tasks indicated as finished and unfinished, which might be used as initial information for a daily note, a to-do list created daily, hat unfortunately has limitation of number of tasks every day.
 That is also the other reason in creating this shortcode.

 {{< tasklist >}}
 25c32 | 7 | 1